SimonRichardson/cmdproxy/README.md

  - Better support for agents, including use of something like coordination free member management i.e. hashicorp/serf or hashicorp/memberslist
  - Storing the tasks in a KVS so that the proxy REST API can it self be distributed.
-That way any scheduler can from any proxy can work on tasks.
-This way if a proxy REST API goes down, the tasks can still be processed.
+That way any proxy scheduler from any proxy can work on tasks of other proxies.
+If a proxy REST API was to go down, the tasks can still be processed or even retried if a scheduler did go down.